HAC-2020/SMASH_COVID/README.md

 # SMASH_COVID
-This is the initiated README for team SMASH_COVID, Please edit this as you build your project.
+This is the initiated README for Naukri App.